 The interim condensed consolidated financial statements of the Group include certain assets, liabilities, income, expenses and cash flows which are allocated to the Group based on management assumptions and estimates.
-This mainly includes development properties, trade and other payables, selling, general and administrative expenses.
+This mainly includes development properties, trade and other payables, retention payable, advance from customers and selling, general and administrative expenses.
 These are allocated based on evaluation by project consultant and management best estimate of use of corporate resources by the Group.

-Impairment of trade and other receivables
+Impairment of trade, unbilled and other receivables